Salvadoran Americans: History

-The first Salvadorans that came to the United States before the El Salvador Civil War (1979–1992) began arriving mostly to San Francisco, where they worked as shipyard employees in the early twentieth century.
+The first Salvadorans immigrants began arriving in the early twentieth century, mostly in San Francisco where they worked as shipyard employees.
 Salvadorans that came during this period were mostly economic migrants, as El Salvador was affected by economic turmoil during the Great Depression and slow growth after World War II ended.
 In the 1960s and early 1970s, most of the immigrants were women; they found work as housekeepers or in childcare.